MofidDev/web-development-course/src/assets/content/html.md

   - While organizing your page, you should also consider adding a header element at the top and a footer element at the bottom.
 These elements allow you to group introductory or concluding content for a section of the document.

+  - Unlike the sectioning elements such as article or section, the header and footer elements do not create a new section in the document outline.
+Rather they are used to group content for the section that they are placed in.
+You will typically use a header and a footer element in the body element to define the page header and footer.
+They can also be placed inside a child section such as a section element.
+In this case, they will group introductory content for the section only.

 ## For further reading

 - https://html.spec.whatwg.org/multipage/syntax.html